davelab6/dotfiles/Mac.md

 # davelab6 dotfiles for Mac OS X

 This repo contains some of my dotfile.
-Below are some notes I took when setting up a new mac with OS X 10.10.
+Below are some notes I took when setting up a new mac with OS X 10.11.

 ## Settings

 ### System Preferences

+* General: Highlight Color: Yellow.
+Ask to keep changes.
+Do not close windows.
 * Display: Scaled, 4/5
-* General: Highlight Color: Yellow
 * Desktop: Black
 * Accessibility: Zoom, use Command, unset Smooth
-* Screensaver: Set message to contact info
+* Screensaver: Start after 2 mins.
+Show with clock.
+Set message to contact info:
 ```
 dave@lab6.com
 @davelab6